| | |

 before and after of kitchen with painted backsplash tile.

-We absolutely can’t get over how much our painted tile backsplash has modernized our kitchen.
-If just hate the look of your backsplash and don’t want the hassle of tearing old the old tile, you really should consider this DIY painting project idea.
+We absolutely can’t believe the huge impact our painted backsplash had on modernizing our kitchen.
+If you hate the look of your backsplash and don’t want the hassle of tearing out the old tile, go for it!
+We are still happy we did.

 granite counters with white cabinets, backsplash and red apples in a glass dish.